top of page

 What else but the tajine itself?
 The national dish of Morocco is the tajine in which you stew all sorts of meat, including chicken, fish, beef and mutton, together with vegetables and couscous.
 As picture below, the weird-looking lid is to recirculate all moisture back into the dish and preserves its water content and heat.
 Because of this a minimal amount of water is needed to cook the ingredients, and it retains the freshness and moistness throughout.

-We had tajines almost everyday throughout, and it can get a bit bland after a few days.
+We had tajines almost everyday throughout our journey, and it can get a bit bland after a few days.
 Having said that most of the girls did buy a tajine home and did try to use it at least once, and when used to stew, their response were all positive.

 Tajine (from internet)